UOR-Foundation/uor-pages/README.md

 - Avoid introducing JavaScript, CSS frameworks, or other languages unless absolutely, and we mean ABSOLUTELY, necessary.

 ## Deployment
 This repository is automatically deployed to GitHub Pages.
-Changes pushed to the `main` branch are reflected at:
+Changes pushed to the `homepage` branch are reflected at:
 ```
 https://uor-foundation.github.io/uor-homepage/
 ```